ChoHon/Sliding-Puzzle/README.md

 # Sliding-Puzzle
-Make sliding puzzle with Javascript
+Sliding puzzle with Javascript
+Sliding puzzle solution algorithm(based A*) with Python